 Intermittent connection lines were introduced with χMCF version 3.1.1 and are only applicable to seam welds, currently.

-The total length of a connection line is the length of the <loc_list/> polygon.
-That is, the total length contains the lengths of both, the segments and the spacings between, before and after segments.
+The total length of a connection line is the length of the <loc_list/> polygon, i.e. the total length contains the lengths of both, the segments and the spacings between, before and after segments.